DFW Postpartum & Newborn Care Packages

 Are you pregnant and need additional assistance navigating the birth and newborn care world?

 Our Maternity Concierge services are designed to meet client specific and individual needs.
-Our services help parents keep from losing their heads by ensuring that weekly errands, scheduling doctors appointments and other responsibilities get done both before and after baby is born.
-This may include but not limited to us:
+This may include but not limited to us supporting in:

 • Making OBGYN or Midwife appointments